|

 In summary, Beisner (a) narrows and reduces his argument to only a couple of aspects and ignores all others; (b) ignores the human sinfulness that makes our economic activity harmful.

-Here, in more detail, are some of his arguments, with my response (I intend to add more as I come across them).
+Here are some of his arguments, with my response (I intend to add more as I come across them).

 I = P * A * T